shinyquagsire23/monado/doc/changes/drivers/mr.242.md

-Add a driver for the Google Daydream View controller.
+dd: Add a driver for the Google Daydream View controller.